China economy loses more steam in April, further stimulus on the cards

 "The property sector remains the biggest drag on the economy," said Nie Wen, an economist at Hwabao Trust in Shanghai.

 "The chance of GDP growth bottoming out in the second quarter is small.
-We expect Q2 growth to be 6.7-6.8 percent," he said, adding activity should start to stabilize in the second half.
+We expect Q2 growth to be 6.7-6.8 percent," he said, adding activity should start to stabilise in the second half.

 The latest data also suggested China's vaunted consumers are showing signs of spending fatigue.
 Retail sales rose 10 percent last month, missing expectations for a 10.5 percent rise and easing from March.